knocklabs/inbox-example-app/README.md

    ```

 2. Handling Form Submission:
-   When a user submits a comment, the application displays a dialog to simulate sending the comment to your system:
+   When a user submits a comment, the app displays a dialog to simulate sending the comment to your system:

    ```typescript:app/components/message-display.tsx
    const handleSubmit = (e: React.FormEvent) => {